intelligent-staffing-systems/iss-appointment-setter/README.md

 # ISS Appointment Setter
-Certainly!
-Here's a brief introduction to the ISS Appointment Setter:

 The ISS Appointment Setter is an innovative AI-powered system designed to automate and streamline the process of scheduling appointments.
 It leverages advanced language models and speech recognition technology to conduct real-time phone conversations with clients, handling appointment bookings efficiently and naturally.

 Key features of the ISS Appointment Setter include: